ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 <dd>Filter output by a specific location.
 To see supported locations, run <code>ibmcloud oc locations</code>.
 To specify multiple locations, use one flag for each location, such as `-l dal -l seo`.</dd>

 <dt><code>--region-only</code></dt>
-<dd>List multizones only within the region that you are logged in to.
-This value is optional.</dd>
+<dd>Optional: List multizones only within the region that you are logged in to.</dd>

 <dt><code>--output json</code></dt>
-<dd>Prints the command output in JSON format.
-This value is optional.</dd>
+<dd>Optional: Prints the command output in JSON format.</dd>

 <dt><code>-q</code></dt>
-<dd>Do not show the message of the day or update reminders.
-This value is optional.</dd>
+<dd>Optional: Do not show the message of the day or update reminders.</dd>
 </dl>

 **Example**: